juji-io/datalevin/search-bench/README.md

 database with *simplicity* as its motto, so it does not offer any bells and whistles other than the core search features.

-On the other hand, Datalevin search engine already performs very well, and still has some low-hanging fruits for performance improvement.
-It will be nicely integrated with other Datalevin database features to supports our goal of simplifying data access.
+Datalevin search engine already performs very well, and it will be nicely integrated with other Datalevin database features to supports our goal of simplifying data access.